biosimulators/Biosimulators_simularium/README.md

 1. `cd {WHERE YOU ARE GOING TO WORK}`
 2. `git clone https://github.com/biosimulators/biosimulators-simularium.git`
 3. `cd Biosimulators_simularium`
-4. Choose a tag-name for the image(we use a generic name here): `docker build -t biosimulators-simularium-image .`
+4. Choose a tag-name for the image(we use a generic name here): `docker build -t biosimularium .`

-Say we want to add a `.simularium` file based on a Smoldyn model's output.
-We have this model file in an archive with the rootpath of `./archives/myArchive` and save it to `../mySimulariumOutputs`:
+Say we want to add a `.simularium` file to our COMBINE archive based on a Smoldyn model's output.
+We have this model file in an archive with the rootpath of `./biosimulators_simularium/test_files/archives/minE_Andrews_052023` and save it to `./biosimulators_simularium/test_files/archives/minE_Andrews_052023`
+(the same archive):

-    docker run biosimulators-simularium-image \
+    docker run biosimularium \
-      -a ./archives/myArchive \
+      -a './biosimulators_simularium/test_files/archives/minE_Andrews_052023' \
-      -s ../mySimulariumOutputs
+      -s './biosimulators_simularium/test_files/archives/minE_Andrews_052023'

 ## Getting Started (Building from Source)